CherylFrankenfield/local-zoo/README.md

 ## Planning

 ### 1. Configuration/dependencies
-  * This app uses Angular and Typescript.
+  * This app uses Angular, Typescript, Bootstrap.

 ### 2. Specs
 _The app will allow a zoo employee to view a display of animals currently at the zoo._